Length: 4.5 miles (round-trip)

 Crowds: Heavy traffic

 This trail is on the south side of Bozeman, close to town.
 The trail begins on a grassy spur, crosses Limestone Creek several times, and loops through state land on the northwest slope of Mount Ellis.
-Triple Tree is as a quick and easy local trail with lots of options and accessibility.
+Triple Tree is a quick and easy local trail with lots of options and accessibility.
 There's a steep climb to an overlook, offering great views of the Gallatin Valley.

 Triple Tree can get very hot in late summer because it's only partially shaded; however, shade is plentiful in the switchbacks.
 Watch for mud on the trail around the creek in the spring.
 If you find it particularly bad, consider saving it for when conditions dry out.
 Open year-round, the trail is best used from late spring through mid-fall.
 It's also a popular trail among cross-country skiers in the winter.